The Business Plus plan is available from 7/1/2021.

 Facilitate communication between your team’s Salesforce users and Wrike users by taking advantage of Wrike’s Salesforce integration.
 Wrike’s Salesforce widget displays and syncs with corresponding Wrike tasks, which means that each team can use the platform they’re most comfortable with and still remain on the same page about how tasks are progressing.

-Use Wrike’s Adobe Creative Cloud Integration to work with Wrike tasks from within Adobe Creative Cloud (e.g., Photoshop, Illustrator, InDesign, and Premier Pro) and link Adobe file attachments with Wrike tasks.
+Use Wrike’s Adobe Creative Cloud Integration to work with Wrike tasks from within Adobe Creative Cloud (e.g., Photoshop, Illustrator, InDesign, and Premiere Pro) and link Adobe file attachments with Wrike tasks.

 Access roles allow advanced folder and project permission settings so you can control what different users or user groups can do within a shared folder or project.